- Search The Registry

 *Sala Udin was born on this date in 1943.
 He is a Black politician, activist, and administrator.

-In 1970, he was indicted in Louisville, Kentucky for illegal transportation of firearms and possession of distilled spirits.
+In 1970, he was indicted in Louisville, Kentucky, for illegally transporting firearms and possessing distilled spirits.
 Sentenced to five years at a federal penitentiary, he began serving his sentence at the Lewisburg Federal Penitentiary in 1972.
 Seven months later, he was paroled.
 Throughout the mid-1970s, Udin worked in social service agencies as Executive Director at the House of Crossroads, a drug treatment facility, and the Multicultural Resource Training Center in San Francisco.
 He moved back to Pittsburgh in 1992 and ran for City Council in a special election in 1995.
-He served as Councilmen for the Sixth District, his childhood neighborhood for ten years.
-As a councilman, he introduced legislation to establish a Citizen’s Police Review Board and sat on numerous committees including the Plan B Oversight Committee, which helped to provide jobs to women and minorities; the Housing Authority: City of Pittsburgh Board; and the Disparity Study and Implementation Commission.
+He served as Councilman for the Sixth District, his childhood neighborhood, for ten years.
+As a councilman, he introduced legislation to establish a Citizen’s Police Review Board and sat on numerous committees, including the Plan B Oversight Committee, which helped to provide jobs to women and minorities; the Housing Authority: City of Pittsburgh Board; and the Disparity Study and Implementation Commission.

 In 2005, Udin lost in the primary to former employee Tonya Payne.
 In 2006, he attempted to have his sentence pardoned.
-Udin advocated the improvement of the Sixth District and was instrumental in the creation and maintenance of the Freedom Corner, a civil rights monument located in the Hill District neighborhood.
+Udin advocated the improvement of the Sixth District and was instrumental in creating and maintaining the Freedom Corner, a civil rights monument located in the Hill District neighborhood.
 In 2016, President Barrack Obama pardoned Udin.